 Information about Mannitol

-Mannitol is used in the treatment of acute renal failure, cerebral edema (accumulation of excessive fluid in the brain) and glaucoma.
+Mannitol is used in the treatment of acute renal failure, cerebral edema and glaucoma.

 How mannitol works